Should You Travel to Costa Rica in 2021?

 Beaches were closing at 2:30pm, but now they’ve extended that to 6:00pm which is just about the time it gets dark in Costa Rica, so that works out pretty well.

-YOU MAY ALSO LIKE: A Salute to Past Flights to Costa Rica
+YOU MAY ALSO LIKE: What's the Best Time of Year to Go to Costa Rica?

 National parks are operating at 50% capacity, so be sure to plan early, but you won’t have to worry about crowds.